unniznd/onathon/README.md

 # OnamBoard

-This webapp can be used as score board for smaller programs
+This webapp can be used as score board for smaller programs.
+It will a great choice to handle score board easily for various onam programs efficiently and faster

 ## Team members